 (e) moneys received by the Authority in any manner and from any source as part of its general revenue, including short term borrowings and temporary advances.

+[Section 23 amended by No. 28 of 2006 s.
+304.]

-24. Establishment of Government Employees’ Housing Authority Fund
+24. Establishment of Government Employees’ Housing Fund

-(1) For the purposes of administering this Act there shall be established and kept at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be called the “Government Employees’ Housing Authority Fund” to which shall be credited all moneys received by or for the Authority and to which shall be charged all costs of operation and administration of this Act.
+(1) For the purposes of administering this Act there shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be called the “Government Employees’ Housing Fund” to which shall be credited all moneys received by or for the Authority and to which shall be charged all costs of operation and administration of this Act.

 (2) The Fund shall be controlled by the Authority and may be operated upon for the purposes in such manner as the Treasurer approves from time to time.